stevenhaddox/rvm_fw/README.md

 ## Configuring RVM to work with RVM::FW

-Just visit: http://[your-server]/db to get a plain-text file that your users need to copy and paste into: ~/.rvm/user/db.
-This file overrides the defaults built into RVM's ~/.rvm/config/db and will point it to your RVM::FW instance to download it's rubies.
+Just visit: http://[your-server]/db to get a plain-text file that your users need to copy and paste into: `~/.rvm/user/db`.
+This file overrides the defaults built into RVM's `~/.rvm/config/db` and will point it to your RVM::FW instance to download it's rubies.

+You can also visit: http://[your-server]/known to get a plain-text file that a user can be put into: `~.rvm/config/known`.
+This will provide a more a accurate list of available rubies when a user runs `rvm list known`.

+## Adding more rubies

+To add more rubies you must:

+* update views/db.erb
+* update views/known.erb
+* update config/rubies.yml.example

+One day it would be nice to make this all tied together a bit better.

 # I could benefit from RVM::FW - How do I help?